We partnered with Hyundai and Cancer Research UK to build the world's first car enabled for contactless payments.

 The car combines a number of different technologies including Ardunio micro-controllers and Raspberry Pi micro-computers to ensure the car reacts instantaneously to each interaction.
 The contactless readers were built into the panels of the IONIQ vehicle and adapted to coordinate with the bespoke LED totaliser built into the front and rear number-plates.

 At various points in the car the original wiring was modified to support the requirements of the task, while remaining fully road legal, and able to travel by road to each venue.
 While not at an event, the custom components are either removed, or inactive, and do not impact upon the cars safety, handling or performance.
+Recently, this project was featured in a BBC article on contactless donations.

 "It was a really positive experience working with the Foolproof team.
 We came to them with a really challenging brief; a world-first is always a big challenge.
 The ideas from Foolproof were big and bold; it was a really good response to the brief.”
 Susannah Jacques, Brand Experience Manager, Hyundai